bmarolleau/acmeair-customerservice-java-jdbc/README.md

-# Demonstration : Micro-service Applications with IBM i & OpenShift
+# Demonstration : Micro-service Apps with IBM i & OpenShift

 Link to the full presentation "[OpenShift & IBM i introduction](https://ibm.box.com/s/dnv8rhh2ikim70t69kcjf9qblehblc0u)" demonstrating how to combine the state of the art db server **IBM i/Db2 for i** with a **cloud native** microservice architecture on **Redhat OpenShift**.